Use Code: D135 (Orders > $49)

 6. Cleanliness: Constant use of crutches leaves your hands filthy.
 Regardless of how clean you keep your hands, they get dirty from constant contact with the handgrips.
 Crutch users hands sweat due to the exertion required, and the sweat attracts all kinds of dirt and dust to the handgrips.

-So for all these reasons -- Better Healing, Ease of Use, Stability, Safety, Cleanliness and Versatility we recommend that those who have lower limb injuries should seriously consider a Steerable Knee Walker as the answer to their mobility needs.
+So for all these reasons -- Better Healing, Ease of Use, Stability, Safety, Cleanliness and Versatility we recommend that those who have lower limb injuries should seriously consider these Steerable Knee Walkers for sale as the answer to their mobility needs.

 After a lower-leg injury, Steerable Knee Walker is a much easier and safer way to get around than with crutches; however, there are some practices that, when followed, will help make your knee scooter more functional and safer.